daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 - **Downtime Impact** – Quantifying total downtime across various site types sites and site types to identify the most critical areas affecting service continuity
 - **Site-Type Performance** – Comparing availability and downtime across different categories : : RAN (Radio Access Network), CO (Central Office), Data Centers, and Submarine Stations.

-##  Real-World Context
+##  Operational Relevance

-This project is inspired by real telecom monitoring operations.In my current role, I manage energy and monitoring data from over 150 telecom sites equipped with IoT sensors (HWg via SensDesk).
+This project is inspired by real telecom monitoring operations involving more than 150 telecom sites equipped with IoT energy sensors.

+Operational environments typically generate:

-- ~1.5 million rows per month ans still growing
+~1.5 million telemetry rows per month
-- 20+ million rows historically
+20+ million historical records

-Although this project uses synthetic data, it is designed to closely replicate real operational patterns.
+Although the dataset used in this project is synthetic, it was designed to realistically reproduce operational telecom power behaviors and incident patterns.
 ---

 ## Dataset Description